-This huge page packed full of information is about knee pain...not regular general Arthritis which has multiple amounts of causes- from types of foods, diseases etc. Pain in your knee is different because patients of all types are getting it- with 2 causes.
+This huge page packed full of information is about knee pain and arthritis.
+Pain in your knee seems to be different because patients of all types are getting it- with seemingly 2 causes.

 Most people state that without doubt that the main factors in causing knee pain is age and weight.

 Our bones and joints get older so they wear out more- that’s the age angle